 In collaboration with the University of Dayton’s Virtual Learning Community for Faith Formation (VLCFF), the Archdiocese has adapted the five-consultation catechesis of the Fifth Encuentro into a five-week interactive online course in English and Spanish entitled Missionary Disciples: Witnesses of God’s Love.
-The course will begin on April 23, 2017.
+The next course will begin on January 14, 2018.

 Other Ways to Participate

 In addition to the five-week course, military young adults and families will be invited to participate in the following events:

 - November 4, 2017: A virtual celebration of the Archdiocesan Encuentro

 - May 19, 2018: Episcopal Region IV Encuentro, Catholic University of America, DC

 - September 20-23, 2018: National V Encuentro Event in Grapevine, Texas

 - 2019-2020: A new document will be drafted to respond to the Hispanic presence and the call to the New Evangelization as missionary disciples serving the entire church for implementation.